MaryDomashneva/Travis-Heroku-Docker/README.md

 development:
   <<: *default
   database: pgapp_development
-  localhost: db    #You need this line to build app with docker, but this lines should be deleted before you push to Github, otherwise, Travis would fail.
+  localhost: db    #You need this line to build app with docker, but this line should be deleted before you push to Github, otherwise, Travis would fail.
 test:
 <<: *default
 database: pgapp_test
-localhost: db     #You need this line to build app with docker, but this lines should be deleted before you push to Github, otherwise, Travis would fail.
+localhost: db     #You need this line to build app with docker, but this line should be deleted before you push to Github, otherwise, Travis would fail.

 production:
   <<: *default